Rep. Robert Matzie's Biography

 During his tenure in the legislature, Matzie has served on House committees such as Commerce, Consumer Affairs, Gaming Oversight, Health, Local Government, Policy, Tourism and Recreational Development, Insurance, and Transportation.
 In January 2019, he was named the Democratic chairman of the powerful House Consumer Affairs Committee.
 The committee has legislative oversight over all utilities in the commonwealth, as well as large areas of energy production and transportation services.

-Matzie, who was sworn in for his sixth term on January 1, 2019, said he will continue to work on many levels to make the 16th Legislative District and all of Western Pennsylvania a wonderful place to live, work and enjoy time with family and friends.
+Matzie, who will be sworn in for his ninth term on January 7, 2025, said he will continue to work on many levels to make the 16th Legislative District and all of Western Pennsylvania a wonderful place to live, work and enjoy time with family and friends.

-The 16th District consists of part of Beaver County including the city of Aliquippa, the townships of Harmony and Hopewell, and the boroughs of Ambridge, Baden, Conway, East Rochester, Economy, Freedom, Monaca, Rochester and South Heights; and part of Allegheny County, including Leet Township and the borough of Leetsdale.
+The 16th District consists of part of Beaver County including the city of Aliquippa, the townships of Harmony, Center, Rochester and Hopewell, and the boroughs of Ambridge, Baden, Conway, East Rochester, Freedom, Monaca, Rochester and South Heights.

 Matzie and his wife, Patty, have a school-age daughter, Claire.
 Matzie is the son of Andrew (Jr.) and Catherine (Kay) Matzie of Ambridge and has two brothers: David, of Rochester and Michael, of Ambridge.